SFF’s Matching Pledge Program

 What happens if the amount I raise from other donors isn’t enough to claim the full amount of my Matching Pledge?

-Is there a minimum amount I need to raise before I can claim a partial amount of my Matching Pledge
+Is there a minimum amount I need to raise before I can claim a partial amount of my Matching Pledge?

 What if I need funding as soon as possible, and can’t wait the extra time it will take to raise money from other donors and claim funds from a Matching Pledge?